tibbben/rdap2017/README.md

 ### Credits and Attributions

-The repository was created by Tim Norris with help and inspiriation from many others including Elizabeth Fish, Angela Clark, and all the students who have participated in the seminar.
+The repository was created by Timothy Norris with help and inspiriation from many others including Elizabeth Fish, Angela Clark, and all the students who have participated in the seminar.

 ---